TianpingHsu/sparrow-lisp/README.md

 2. continuation
 3. anything else

-p.s. gc is not implemented, you can do it yourself, mark-and-sweep is easy.
+p.s. gc is not implemented on purpose, you can do it yourself, mark-and-sweep is easy.

 # useful materials